dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 If you surround things like variable, method, or type names in square brackets, then dartdoc looks up the name and links to the relevant API docs.
-Parentheses are optional, but can it clearer when you're referring to a method or constructor.
+Parentheses are optional, but can make it clearer when you're referring to a method or constructor.

 {:.good-style}